ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md

+**1.5.1**

+- Added an unlock achievement to Percussive Maintenance.
+- Unlock achievements for all items are now implemented correctly, which will no longer look like always-unlocked items in the logbook.
+- Cardboard Box now removes nav nodes.
+No nav nodes are created by placement (yet), as a now-intentional barricade mechanic.

 **1.5.0** *The Engi Update*

 - ADDED ITEMS: RC Controller, Unstable Klein Bottle, Cardboard Box, Percussive Maintenance!